 Entrypoint

 After running the main entry point, the first coordinator should be started.
 As was said previously, the coordinators are organized in a tree.
 The root of the tree is also a coordinator which is usually called an App Coordinator.
-In our proof of concept, it is modeled as a pure function appCoordinator:
+In our proof of concept, it is modeled as a pure function appCoordinator

-The screen is a Blessed.js object that is used to render widgets in the terminal.
+is a Blessed.js object that is used to render widgets in the terminal.
 It is used to hold the hierarchy of the displayed views.
 The first thing to notice with our concept: the dependency injection is implemented with passing proper function arguments.
 Since the navigation flow is controlled by the programmer, there is no need to use any external libraries that manage the dependency injection logic.

-The dispose is an observable that emits value when the appCoordinator is finished (we’ll get to this in a moment).
-The connector is a group of functions that implement API communication.
-In this case, these functions are register and login:
+is a group of functions that implement API communication.
+In this case, these functions are register

 Application coordinator

-The application coordinator has a simple task.
-It should invoke its child, the authCoordinator which is responsible for handling authentication flow (either registration or login) and wait for its result:
+which is responsible for handling authentication flow (either registration or login) and wait for its result:

 Auth coordinator